craigh411/vue-rate-it/README.md

 ## Syncing Ratings in Vue 2.1 and below

-It isn't possible to use v-model on the component in Vue.js 2.1 and below, however, the following is the equivelent of the `v-model` example above:
+It isn't possible to use v-model on the component in Vue.js 2.1 and below, however, the following is the equivalent of the `v-model` example above:

 #### Basic Markup